 As you may recall, the house in the above example had a pretty favorable roof exposure (175 ' azimuth with an 8/12 pitch), but what if it didn't?
 This is where ground mount installations come into play.
-A ground mount installation is roughly 20 percent more expensive than the equivalent roof mount, but because it is usually perfectly oriented (194'azimuth, 35' pitch), it can often be much more productive too.
-This spreadsheet is for a fixed ground mount using the same modules and inverter as the roof mount example illustrated above.
+A fixed angle ground mount installation is roughly 20 percent more expensive than the equivalent roof mount, but because it is perfectly oriented (194'azimuth, 35' pitch) it can often be much more productive too.
+This spreadsheet is for a fixed ground mount of roughly the same annual kWh production.
+Note that it is spec'd with bi-facial modules and that because they are more powerful than regular modules fewer of them can be used.
+Bi-facial modules have a huge advantage over regular modules during the lower light winter months and this helps even out the seasonal variation.

 The first spreadsheet is for the "typical US home" as outlined in the preceeding Cost and Incentives tab.
 The figures in the excel would be most representative of an Eversource customer due to the 18 cent rate shown in the third line.
 The rate varies somewhat between the different utility companies (Unitil is higher, NHEC and Liberty lower) and while this has no bearing on the initial cost of a solar installation, it does affect the Net Cost per kWh and the Payback Period.
 A higher utility rate makes the payback period even shorter while a lower rate will extend it a bit.
 The formulas used to figure those entries are shown in brackets to help you figure out your exact Net kWh and ROI.